zhangyifei/urlinfo/README.md

 - Redis

-    The redis instance or cluster is used to do the DB cache
+    The redis instance or cluster is used to do the DB cache.
+Two configurations are added to redis to maintain the Key eviction.
+    ```
+        maxmemory-policy allkeys-lru
+        maxmemory 300mb
+    ```

 - Mongo DB Shard Cluster